Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization

 \textbf{Fallback mechanism.} Unlike other RENS heuristics, \filp has a graceful fallback mechanism to handle false infeasibility if $q$ is insufficiently large (line 9). \filp doubles $q$ and randomly samples more tuples to include in the sub-ILP from the original relation (lines 11-12) until it includes the full relation.
 In practice, we observed that many of the difficult queries could be solved after one or two fallback iterations, i.e., doubling or quadrupling the initial sub-ILP size, without falling all the way back to the original relation.

-\begin{expbox} \textbf{Mini-Experiment.} \textit{Does replacing the Auxilary LP with a random sampling of tuples from $S$ to formulate a sub-ILP of size $q$ impact the overall performance of \filp ?}
+\begin{expbox} \textbf{Mini-Experiment 4.} \textit{Does replacing the Auxilary LP with a random sampling of tuples from $S$ to formulate a sub-ILP of size $q$ impact the overall performance of \filp ?}

-We ran the queries from \ssds described in Table \ref{tab:benchmark} with query-hardness levels $\hard \in \{1,3,5,7,9,11,13,15\}$ (Section~\ref{sec:Esetup}).
-For each $\hard$, we randomly sampled 10 sub-relations of size 1 million representing 10 queries for a total of 80 queries.
-We compared the results between two \filp variants: one with the Auxiliary LP $P'$ and one with a random sampling, i.e., replacing line 6 of Algorithm \ref{alg:filp} with $S' \gets \{i | x_i^*>0 \vee u_i<q/n\}$ where $u_i \sim \mathcal{U}(0,1)$.
-Out of 80 queries, \filp with Auxiliary LP solved 78 while \filp with random sampling solved 54.
-For queries solved by both variants, we observed an improvement in the objective value by 1.108x on average when using \filp with Auxiliary LP. \end{expbox}
+We ran \common{query Q1 \ssds} described in Table \ref{tab:benchmark} with query-hardness levels $\hard \in \{1,3,5,7,9,11,13\}$ (Section~\ref{sec:Esetup}).
+For each $\hard$, we randomly sampled 5 sub-relations of size 1 million representing 5 queries for a total of 35 queries.
+We compared the results between two \filp variants: one with the Auxiliary LP $P'$ and one with a random sampling, i.e., replacing line 6 of Algorithm \ref{alg:filp} with $S' \gets \{i | x_i^*>0 \vee u_i<q/n\}$ where $u_i \sim \mathcal{U}(0,1)$. \filp with Auxiliary LP solved all 35 queries, while \filp with random sampling solved only 25.
+For queries solved by both variants, we observed an improvement in the objective value by 1.135x on average when using \filp with Auxiliary LP. \common{Results for other queries were similar; see \cite[Figure~\ref{fig:m4}]{pq} for details.} \end{expbox}